BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md/README.md

     accuracy.

 2. Users/ Personas of the Project
-  The system will be used by the end-users in the earth science department of BU.
+<br />The system will be used by the end-users in the earth science department of BU.
 It targets only end-users, specifically ecological researchers.
 It does not target:

 -   Non-ecological Researchers
 -   Advanced users with complex requirements beyond the scope of the project.

 3. Scope and Features of the Project
-  UI: an easy-to-use web interface for users
+<br />UI: an easy-to-use web interface for users

 -   User registration and login
 -   (Only) Administrator management of existing users